Regenerative Grazing

 Cows, Carbon Cycles and Carbon Emissions

-All of biology, all of life, is carbon cycles.
 Today as the heat around climate change rises cows are now being increasingly blamed for heating the world with their burps and manure.
-This reductive outlook, that views cattle as not being natural and focuses purely on emissions, does not take into account that herbivores eating grass are part of a biogenic cycle carbon rather than a dead end emission.
-Cattle eating grass is an entirely natural process that evolved with its own carbon cycle, this process is not a net emitter of carbon into the atmosphere - thats not how nature designs things.
-Had ruminants up-cycling grass into protein not been part of a balanced carbon cycle that experiment, like many before it, would have crashed.
+This reductive outlook, that views cattle as not being natural and focuses purely on their emissions, does not take into account that herbivores eating grass are part of a biogenic carbon cycle rather than a dead end emission like the exhaust of a car.
+Ruminants eating grass is an entirely natural process that evolved with its own carbon cycle, this process is not a net emitter of carbon into the atmosphere.
+Thats not how nature designs things.
+Had ruminants up-cycling grass into protein not been part of a balanced carbon cycle the ruminant experiment, like many before it, would have crashed.
 Evidence shows that if cattle are grazed in a regenerative manner they balance out the greenhouse gasses they emit with the CO2 that is captured during the photosynthesis of the grass that they eat.
-Carbon like all matter cannot be created of destroyed it can only be converted from one form to another.
+That as these ruminants and grasslands co-evolved they sequestered loads of carbon into the soil below those grasslands.

 If we look at the 5 principles of soil health how well does Regenerative Grazing stack up?

-- living root - tick, grasslands have living roots in the soil at all times
+4. Living root - tick, grasslands have living roots in the soil at all times

-- integrate animals - tick
+5. Integrate animals - tick

 Aside from improving the grasslands, decreasing erosion, increasing carbon sequestration and increasing water infiltration Regenerative Grazing is also good for wildlife.
-The diversity of the grasses, the longer grasses, the productivity of the soil microbiology, the increased insects and the increased flowers for pollinators all combine to improve the environment for the local wildlife.
+The diversity of the grasses, the longer rested grasses, the productivity of the soil microbiology, the increased insects and the increased flowers for pollinators all combine to improve the environment for the local wildlife.

 Other names for Regenerative Grazing:

-- AMP - Adaptive Multi-Paddock Grazing
+• AMP - Adaptive Multi-Paddock Grazing

-- Mob Grazing
+• Mob Grazing

-- High Intensity Grazing or Ultra High Intensity Grazing
+• Ultra High Intensity Grazing

 Video: Regenerative Grazing